17 Best Restaurants in Sayulita Mexico You Can’t Miss

 Where: Calle Jose Mariscal 10 (right next to Restaurant Yeikame)

-Another one of my personal favourites, Miscelánea Cafe is one of the best options in town from breakfast and brunch and everyone seems to know it so come early or you’ll have to wait.
+Another one of my personal favorites, Miscelánea Cafe is one of the best options in town for breakfast and brunch and everyone seems to know it so come early or you’ll have to wait.

-It’s a great cafe if you really want to wake up slow and have a leisurely breakfast.
+It’s a great cafe if you really want to wake up slowly and have a leisurely breakfast.

 We ordered the avocado toast (which I thought was the best in town) and the corn pancakes.
 Everything was just so good.